Zn4rK/xp58/README.md

 ```sudo sh ./install-mac```
 ```sudo sh ./install-linux``` (not tested, but should work)

+### Cups
+Go to [http://localhost:631/](http://localhost:631/) and follow the instructions for activating the WebGUI.

+After that you can follow the instructions the are on the original Linux Drivers.

 ## Notes
 I'm not great at C. I've just modified the script provided by [@klirichek](https://github.com/klirichek) and made it work on MacOSX.
 It probably won't work on Linux